hafsa2020-wan/mapsjavascriptapi/README.md

 The website shows an example of how Maps JavaScript API is used to point to different cities in Osun State, Nigeria including markers.
 View the site here https://osuncities.w3spaces.com/

 Pointer icon from Map by Anusha Narvekar from NounProject.com

+The HTML cities pages includes the full codes without the API Key.
+You will replace this section with your own API Key